 - Increased cost of service contracts to maintain personalized learning at the elementary and middle schools through iReady.
 We continued the use of science resources and were able to bundle intervention resources at the middle and elementary levels.
 This includes funding for career cruising for our middle and high school students.
-Each resource allows students to access instructional materials aligned with the goals outlined in our Portrait of the Graduate program. - The cost of Adult Education is mandated and provided in partnership with Vernon Adult Regional Based Education.

-- Increased cost of out-of-district professional development to continue the support of the mathematics and MTSS programming through outside consultants.
-In-district PD includes contracted rates for in-service training to teachers and staff. - Standardized testing costs are required to monitor student growth throughout the course of the year and include the costs to administer the PSAT and SATs. - Contracted translation includes services for parent teacher conferences, PPT and 504 meetings, and written documentation in families' native language. - Increase cost of instructional supplies to account for student consumables associated with our mathematics curriculum and Read Naturally; a reading intervention resource used at elementary and middle schools. - Positions not encompassed within the local budget but accounted for in grant funding include: two instructional coaching positions; three reading teacher positions; one reading tutor; partial positions of English Learner Teacher and Safe School Climate and Equity Coordinator; substitute teachers; contracted services necessary to support instructional focus and provide professional development on Diversity, Equity, and Inclusion; student data tracking system; phonics programming; social studies resources at the elementary and high school; mathematics fluency program; outside consultants; and literacy programming.
+Each resource allows students to access instructional materials aligned with the goals outlined in our Portrait of the Graduate program. - The cost of Adult Education is mandated and provided in partnership with Vernon Adult Regional Based Education. - Increased cost of out-of-district professional development to continue the support of the mathematics and MTSS programming through outside consultants.
+In-district PD includes contracted rates for in-service training to teachers and staff. - Costs associated with standardized testing are necessary for monitoring student growth throughout the year and include expenses for administering the PSAT and SAT. - Contracted translation includes services for parent teacher conferences, PPT and 504 meetings, and written documentation in families' native language. - Increase cost of instructional supplies to account for student consumables associated with our mathematics curriculum and Read Naturally; a reading intervention resource used at elementary and middle schools. - Positions not encompassed within the local budget but accounted for in grant funding include: two instructional coaching positions, three reading teacher positions, one reading tutor, partial positions of English Learner Teacher and Safe School Climate and Equity Coordinator, substitute teachers, contracted services necessary to support instructional focus and provide professional development on social and emotional learning, student data tracking systems, phonics programming, social studies resources at the elementary and high school, mathematics fluency program, outside consultants, and literacy programming.

-- For the 2025-26 school year, we will continue advancing the Portrait of the Graduate (PoG) across all grade levels by aligning funding with each phase of implementation.
+For the 2025-26 school year, we will continue advancing the Portrait of the Graduate (PoG) across all grade levels by aligning funding with each phase of implementation.
 This includes providing instructional supplies, assessments, and professional development to support high-quality, competency-based instruction.
-Our focus remains on reviewing and updating the K-12 curriculum, expanding course offerings at both the middle and high school levels, and increasing College and Career Pathway options at EWHS to better prepare students for post-secondary success. - We will also enhance literacy resources at EWHS by increasing access to updated texts and continuing to refine district intervention services to ensure they meet the evolving needs of students.
+Our focus remains on reviewing and updating the K-12 curriculum,

+- expanding course offerings at both the middle and high school levels, and increasing College and Career Pathway options at EWHS to better prepare students for post-secondary success. - Literacy resources at EWHS will also be enhanced by increasing access to updated texts and continuing to refine district intervention services to ensure they meet the evolving needs of students.
 This includes strengthening our Multi-Tiered System of Supports (MTSS) framework to provide targeted academic and social-emotional interventions.
 These efforts reflect our commitment to fostering an equitable, student-centered learning environment that aligns with our strategic plan and PoG vision.